PSteinhaus/MathBirds/README.md

 # CocosSharpMathGame
-The goal of this project is to create a game which teaches you different mathematical skills.
-IT DOES NOT AIM TO TEACH MATHEMATICS.
-Math is beautiful, but the subject told in schools, which also calls itself "Math", tends to be somewhat different.
-The focus of this game is to help you train the skills you need to survive math class.
+The goal of this project was to create a game which lets you practice different, mostly basic, mathematical skills, without forcing you to do so at any point in the game.
+The purpose of it was to find a way to help you train the skills you need to survive math class.
 It is dedicated to those who do dislike homework, but still want to improve (in a less frustrating way).

 Gameplay-wise the game is strongly inspired by the wonderful SteamBirds.

+The result, an app called MathBirds, is available on Android through the Play Store.